 Exercises for Tight Hip Flexors

-It’s always good to follow up psoas assessment and psoas muscle release with a good regimen of at home exercises to release the psoas muscle fix movement dysfunction.
-I cover the most effective psoas stretch and also a psoas strengthening exercise in this video.
+It’s always good to follow up on your psoas assessment and psoas muscle release with a good regimen of at home stretches and corrective exercises to permanently fix movement dysfunction.
+I cover the most effective psoas stretch and also a psoas strengthening exercise for you in this video.

-AccessHealth Chiropractic Center offers free 10 minute consultations on your psoas muscle pain and tightness, as well as other musculoskeletal complaints you might want to address and rehab.
-If you’re looking for chiropractic care in Cary, Apex, or Raleigh we’re the area’s experts on joint and tissue mobility for an active lifestyle.
+If you need a little more than home care to address your Psoas issue, AccessHealth Chiropractic Center offers free 10 minute consultations to discuss your psoas muscle pain and tightness, as well as other musculoskeletal complaints you might want to address and rehab.
+If you’re looking for chiropractic care in Cary, Apex, or Raleigh our providers are the area’s experts on joint and tissue mobility for an active lifestyle.